 My Story

 My name is Isaac Ahn, and I am a vocalist/musician from NY/NJ.
-Music has always been a significant part of my life, connecting me to some of the greatest artists and communities, fondest memories and places.
-One of my favorite childhood memories is singing my heart out with my dad: I was about 5 years old when we set out to practice, memorize, and record the Star-Spangled Banner.
+Music has always been a significant part of my life— it has connected me to inspiring artists, supportive communities, and some of my fondest memories and places.
+One of my favorite childhood memories is singing my heart out with my dad: I was about 5 years old when we set out to practice, memorize, and record The Star-Spangled Banner.
 I remember loving that bonding activity with my dad!
-Fast forward a few years, I auditioned for 5th Grade Opera in my elementary school and made it as one of the five male vocalists—and the rest is history!
-Since then, singing has opened new doors for me to make friends, perform, and collaborate with the communities who are just as eager to learn to sing.
+A few years later, I auditioned for my elementary school's 5th Grade Opera and was selected as one of five male vocalists—and the rest is history!
+Since then, singing has opened new doors for me to make friends, perform, and collaborate with communities who are just as eager to learn to sing.

-Despite my success in my journey as a young vocalist, my mom initially had a lot of difficulty securing a suitable—and affordable— voice teacher close to our home.
-Additionally, since many schools did not offer vocal programs with a solid foundation in music within their day school curriculum, opportunities to train as a classical vocalist were limited for young aspiring vocalists like me.
-Indeed, this is true for many aspiring classical vocal students in under-resourced communities, where they may be facing limited funding.
+Despite my success in my journey as a young vocalist, my mom initially had a lot of difficulty securing a suitable—and affordable—voice teacher near our home.
+In addition, many schools lacked vocal programs with a solid musical foundation in their regular school curriculum, leaving few opportunities to train for young aspiring classical vocalists like me.
+This remains true for many aspiring classical vocal students in under-resourced communities, where they may be facing limited funding.
 Music programs are most often treated as extracurricular activities (or after school programs), and structured vocal training is almost non-existent in these public school systems.
-Disheartened, I decided to volunteer as a teacher in community outreach programs and eventually wrote a curriculum, Share Your Music Vocal and Music Enrichment Program, which will be published this summer.
-In the next section, My Project, you can find an online PDF interactive media book that demonstrates parts of my curriculum.
+Disheartened by this, I began volunteering as a teacher in community outreach programs and eventually developed my own curriculum, Share Your Music: Vocal and Music Enrichment Program, which will be published this summer.
+In the next section, My Project, you can find an interactive online PDF media book that showcases key elements of my curriculum.